jasminlei/react-animated-landing-page/README.md

 This is a React-based animated landing page / portfolio-style site, built as a playground to explore CSS animations and interactive UI effects.

+Live demo (with personalized content): [https://jasminleinonen.onrender.com/](https://jasminleinonen.onrender.com/)

 ## Features

 - Built with React (Vite)
-- Beautiful, custom CSS animations (flowers, bees, night/day mode, etc.)
+- Custom CSS animations (flowers, bees, moon, stars night/day mode.)
 - Responsive UI
 - All personal content is separated from components for easy customization